racheliee/skku-projects/design-doc.md

-# 1. Loop Unrolling Independent Iterations for ILP
+# 1. Part 1: Loop Unrolling Independent Iterations for ILP

-## 1.1 Introduction
+## 1.1 Intuition
 The loop structure provided in the assignment is chracterized by a dependency chain of length 64.
 Since the dependency chain cannot be re-ordered or pre-computed due to the non-associative nature of floating point addition, the loop iterations are dependent on each other.

 While the instructions themselves are not independent, each chain of computation is independent of the other chains.
 Hence, we can unroll the loop to increase the number of independent instructions that can be executed in parallel.